jawahar-shazab/docs/docs/api.md

 GET /v1/detectorDefs/
 ```

-Retrieves a list of all available detector definitions.
+This API retrieves a list of all available detector definitions in the system.
+Detector definitions describe the various types of detectors that can be used in the monitoring system, including their characteristics and capabilities.

 #### 2.Get Specific Detector Definition